Exterminators Share The 10 Worst Pest Control Myths

 For this method, you’ll need highly refined salt.
 Sprinkle the salt evenly over your carpet and rake it through the infected areas.
-Wait a couple days for the salt to attract the fleas, then vacuum until all the salt is gone.
+Wait a couple of days for the salt to attract the fleas, then vacuum until all the salt is gone.
 Check your vacuum’s dust catcher for signs of fleas and larvae, then safely dispose of the remains.

 Some carpet manufacturers don’t recommend salting carpets, so this method isn’t for everyone.
 If not done properly, you risk inviting other pests inside your home and ruining your carpets!
 Even if you decide to go ahead with this method, be sure to call an exterminator for advice.

-If you want some more advice, or aren’t sure if that home remedy is effective, you can always call Pest Brigade to speak with a qualified partner for free!
+If you want some more advice or aren’t sure if that home remedy is effective, you can always call Pest Brigade to speak with a qualified partner for free!